Rrrfrr/visualizers/README.md

 # visualizers
 Visualize segmentations in bulk in an image grid.

-This simple practice could be useful, for example, when comparing segmentations of multiple state-of-the-art methods.
+This simple practice could be useful, for example, when comparing segmentations of multiple state-of-the-art methods or finding bad cases.

 A demo is illustrated below, where images, segmentations and edges of an abdominal CT volume are visualized.